 |Income-Sensitive Repayment||10 years||Based on annual income||Low-income borrowers with Federal Family Education Loans||No|

 It is obvious through the table that many different loan repayment plans exist.
-However, most borrowers will end up with the standard plan when it comes time to repaying the loans, which is also the default plan when no plan is chosen.
+However, most borrowers will end up with the standard plan when it comes time to repay the loans, which is also the default plan when no plan is chosen.

-All educational loans in U.S., including federal and private student loans, allow for penalty-free prepayment.
+All educational loans in the U.S., including federal and private student loans, allow for penalty-free prepayment.
 When graduates find themselves entrenched in their careers and financially stable, they can put more money towards the reduction of existing student loans without penalty.